vidister/gimp-web/content/news/2016-10-06 Dialog Defaults/index.md

 The difficult part was to come up with a way to remember the last used mask initiation setting not just within one session, but across sessions.
 So instead of creating a special case for just the _Add Layer Mask_ dialog, Michael Natterer added a whole new infrastructure to automatically save and load settings of dialogs.

 All the dialog defaults are stored in the _gimprc_ configuration file.
-To give you idea, these is how stroking options are saved in _gimprc_:
+To give you an idea, this is how stroking options are saved in _gimprc_:

 	(stroke-options
     	(style solid)